Key mediator Egypt proposes a 2-day Gaza cease-fire and the release of 4 hostages

 Netanyahu in his first public comments on the strikes said “we severely harmed Iran’s defense capabilities and its ability to produce missiles that are aimed toward us.”

-Satellite images showed damage to two secretive Iranian military bases, one linked to work on nuclear weapons that Western intelligence agencies and nuclear inspectors say was discontinued in 2003, and another linked to Iran's ballistic missile program.
-Iran on Sunday said a civilian had been killed, with no details.
+Satellite images showed damage to two secretive Iranian military bases, one linked to work on nuclear weapons that Western intelligence agencies and nuclear inspectors say was discontinued in 2003.
+The other is linked to Iran's ballistic missile program.
+Iran said a civilian had been killed, with no details.
 It earlier said four people with the military air defense were killed.

 Ayatollah Ali Khamenei, Iran’s 85-year-old supreme leader, said “it is up to the authorities to determine how to convey the power and will of the Iranian people to the Israeli regime.”
 Khamenei would make any final decision on how Iran responds.